temenostech/temenos-platform-documentation/docfx_project/home/overview.md

 - **Who will handle customers’ queries/issues for DevX?**

 Sales queries will be handled via the Temenos Cloud (TemenosCloud@temenos.com) support team.
 Support is available through a dedicated online support portal for cloud infrastructure issues.
 All Product issues remain through the Temenos Customer Support.

+## **Data and Security Considerations**

+The most important consideration with respect to data on the Temenos PaaS platform is that it for non-production use only.
+For clarification, no 'personally identifiable information'; 'confidential' or 'sensitive' data may be stored on any sandbox environments.

+Other considerations include:

+•   Data is stored in UK datacentres

+•   Data is encrypted in transit

+•   Access to sandbox management facilities requires username/password and/or SSH certificates

+•   Environments can be deleted immediately by the user.
+All client-related data will be deleted by Temenos 60 days after the termination of the agreement

 ## Temenos Cloud Management of Organisations, Users and Environments